zewdEthio/StudentEnrollmentApp/README.md

 # StudentEnrollmentApp
-This is student enrollment   console application application
+This is student enrollment   console application.